 These Endurance Rules (including the Annexes, which form an integral part of these Endurance Rules) come into effect on 1 January 2020 and will be in force until 30 June 2020.
 These Endurance Rules supersede all prior Endurance Rules issued by the FEI and apply to all international-level Endurance Events that take place on or after 1 January 2020.
+These Endurance Rules (including the Annexes, which form an integral part of these Endurance Rules) come into effect on 1 January 2020_to the extent the provisions are capable of implementation by that date, and those, not capable of implementation by that date, and those, not capable of implementation by that date will take effect on 1 July 2020.
+In accordance with Article 842, further to a mandate of the FEI General Assembly, the FEI Board will determine the transitional arrangements for these Endurance Rules.
+Once implemented, Tthey provisions in these Endurance Rules supersede all prior Endurance Rules issued by the FEI and apply to all international level Endurance Events that take place on or after 1 January 2020 or 1 July 2020, as applicable.
 Certain transitional provisions are set out in Article 842.